Operation Auca: Missionaries

-Jim Elliot first heard of the Huaorani in 1950 from a former missionary to Ecuador, and afterwards indicated that God had called him to Ecuador to evangelize the Huaorani.
+Jim Elliot first heard of the Waorani in 1950 from a former missionary to Ecuador, and afterwards indicated that God had called him to Ecuador to evangelize the Waorani.
 He began corresponding with his friend Pete Fleming about his desire to minister in Ecuador, and in 1952 the two men set sail for Guayaquil as missionaries with the Plymouth Brethren.
 For six months they lived in Quito with the goal of learning Spanish.
 They then moved to Shandia, a Quechua mission station deep in the Ecuadorian jungle.
 There they worked under the supervision of a Christian Missions in Many Lands missionary, Wilfred Tidmarsh, and began exposing themselves to the culture and studying the Quechua language.

 Another team member was Ed McCully, a man Jim Elliot had met and befriended while both attended Wheaton College.
-Following graduation, he married Marilou Hobolth and enrolled in a one-year basic medical treatment program at the School of Missionary Medicine in Los Angeles.
+Following graduation, he married Marilou Hobolth and enrolled in a one-year basic medical treatment program at the School of Missionary Medicine at the Bible Institute of Los Angeles.
 On December 10, 1952, McCully moved to Quito with his family as a Plymouth Brethren missionary, planning to soon join Elliot and Fleming in Shandia.
 In 1953, however, the station in Shandia was wiped out by a flood, delaying their move until September of that year.

 The team's pilot, Nate Saint, had served in the military during World War II, receiving flight training as a member of the Army Air Corps.
 After being discharged in 1946, he too studied at Wheaton College, but quit after a year and joined the Mission Aviation Fellowship in 1948.
 He and his wife Marj traveled to Ecuador by the end of the year, and they settled at MAF headquarters in Shell.
 Shortly after his arrival, Saint began transporting supplies and equipment to missionaries spread throughout the jungle.
 This work ultimately led to his meeting the other four missionaries, whom he joined in Operation Auca.

 Also on the team was Roger Youderian, a 33-year-old missionary who had been working in Ecuador since 1953.
 Under the mission board Gospel Missionary Union, he and his wife Barbara and daughter Beth settled in Macuma, a mission station in the southern jungle of Ecuador.
 There, he and his wife ministered to the Shuar people, learning their language and transcribing it.
 After working with them for about a year, Youderian and his family began ministering to a tribe related to the Shuar, the Achuar people.
 He worked with Nate Saint to provide important medical supplies; but after a period of attempting to build relationships with them, he failed to see any positive effect and, growing depressed, considered returning to the United States.
-However, during this time Saint approached him about joining their team to meet the Huaorani, and he assented.
+However, during this time Saint approached him about joining their team to meet the Waorani, and he assented.